In Geography, we learn about people and places in the world.

 A child should leave Burpham with a good understanding of the framework of the world, including continents, oceans, climatic zones & biomes,.
-They should have a detailed knowledge of the UK, Europe (Santorini) and North and South America (Amazon Rainforest) plus some other areas in the world (Kenya, West Africa, North & South Poles, Ethiopia, China, St Lucia, Eygpt).
+They should have a detailed knowledge of the UK, Europe and North and South America (Amazon Rainforest) plus some other areas in the world (India, North & South Poles, China, St Lucia, The Alps).
 They will have a clear understanding of the local area of Burpham within Guildford and its place within the South East.
 They will have made comparisons between our local area and the UK in general with other areas of the world and will have thought about how our local area has changed over time.
 They will understand key geographical vocabulary related to physical and human features and processes.
 They will be able to carry out investigations using a range of geographical questions, skills and sources of information including a variety of maps, graphs and images.
 They can express and explain their opinions and recognise why others may have different points of view.

 Year 1 learn about hot and cold areas of the world.

 Year 2 used a compass to draw a 360 degree picture of the school grounds.

 Year 2 learned about what the different continents are like.

 Year 2 carried out fieldwork and made a messy map of the area around our school.